 It is crucial that you sip water throughout the day despite not feeling thirsty to ensure you remain hydrated appropriately.
 You can supplement this with making hot drinks like hot chocolate, soup or herbal tea.

 To ensure you always have water to drink, you should make use of an insulated water bottle cover that attaches outside of your pack.

 7. Secure Your Campsite and Flatten Your Sleeping Surface

-After securing a place which is relatively flat, dry and sheltered from the elements, you should set up your tent.
+After securing a place that is relatively flat, dry, and sheltered from the elements, you should set up your tent.
 Additionally, if the conditions are suitable, clear away the snow to expose the dirt and flatten the spot using either your boots or tools.
 Subsequently, go inside your tent and using your knees, smoothen the ground area where you plan to sleep to prevent snow from melting and later refreezing, and is now harder to manipulate.

 8. Warm Up with a Hot Water Bottle

 A hot, non-insulated stainless-steel water bottle inserted in your sleeping bag at night radiates heat comparable to a sauna.
-Try to tuck this makeshift heater close to your neck, your inner thigh and your core since these are the most crucial areas.
+Try to tuck this makeshift heater close to your neck, your inner thigh, and your core since these are the most crucial areas.

 If you do not like stainless steel, you can use BPA-free material although when heated, dangerous elements leak into the water inside this container.
 It is for this reason that it is preferable to use 100% stainless steel bottles.

 During cold weather, battery power gets drained very fast, or at times they can be permanently damaged.
 Always store your batteries, fuel canisters or any other electronic gadget in your sleeping bag to prevent them from freezing and still consider purchasing an extra length sleeping bag for this duty.